Experience a world of educational possibilities, cultures and connection through Academic travel!

 Check out the all the travel opportunities offered through Normandale!

-Contrasting Cuba’s capital of Havana with its rural western countryside, we’ll gain insight on Cuba’s unique history and culture and the importance of the African cultural influence on modern Cuban society.
-Some of the highlights of our visit include a national park, organic farm, art museums, historic sites, beaches, AfroCuban music and dance performances, and participating in a community project.
+Contrasting Cuba’s capital of Havana with its rural western countryside, we’ll gain insight on Cuba’s unique history and culture and the importance of the African diaspora’s cultural influence on modern Cuban society.
+Some of the highlights of our visit include a national park, organic farms, art museums, historic sites, beaches, AfroCuban music and dance performances, learning about the history and current practice of Santeria in Cuba, and participating in community service projects as we work closely with AfroCuban neighborhoods of Havana.

 The cost of travel courses includes both tuition and travel fees and semester study abroad programs also include room and board.
 Costs vary according to destinations and numbers of credits.
 It is best to look at each travel course’s program details and each semester abroad program’s budget sheet.